Noyes Museum

+The Noyes Museum of Art of Stockton University is an art museum and the only fine arts museum in southern New Jersey.
+Founded through the philanthropic efforts of Fred W. Noyes Jr. and Ethel (Lingelbach) Noyes, the museum opened in 1983 at a purpose-built facility on Lily Lake in the Oceanville section of Galloway Township, New Jersey.
+In 2016, operations were moved to satellite locations across Atlantic County when the Oceanville building closed due to mounting infrastructure costs.

+The museum became a division of Stockton University in 2016 after a partnership that began in 2010.
+It now operates primarily through the Noyes Arts Garage in Atlantic City, which opened in 2013, and the Noyes Galleries at Kramer Hall in Hammonton, along with additional exhibition spaces at several other venues across the county.

+The Noyes collection comprises approximately 3,500 works of art and sculpture spanning the 19th through 21st centuries, with emphases on fine and folk art, including a notable collection of over 300 duck decoys.

 History

+Founding and construction

-The Noyes Museum of Art was created largely due to the philanthropic efforts of Fred and Ethel Noyes.
-Fred Noyes helped create and promote the "Historic Towne of Smithville" tourist and activity site, and was the owner of the Smithville Inn restaurant.
-Noyes was also an avid art collector, and used his own personal collection to start the museum's collection.
-The Noyes family created their foundation in 1973 and began design of the museum in 1974, using funds from the sale of Historic Smithville.
-The site chosen was the former location of the Little Indian Day Camp; Fred Noyes purchased the site in April 1978 for $250,000.
-The new museum was designed by Paul Cope of Cope, Lippincott & Slifer, and unusually was built along the downward slope toward the lake, with rooms on various different height levels.
-Noyes invested around $4 million into constructing and endowing the new museum.
-It opened in 1983 at its Oceanville, Galloway site on Lily Lake, only 2 miles (3 km) away from Smithville.
-The museum was built directly next to the Edwin B. Forsythe National Wildlife Refuge.
+The museum was created largely through the efforts of Fred W. Noyes Jr. and his wife Ethel (Lingelbach) Noyes.
+Fred Noyes was an academically trained artist and avid art and antique collector who helped create and promote the "Historic Towne of Smithville" tourist attraction, and was the owner of the Smithville Inn restaurant.

+The Noyes family established their charitable foundation in 1973 and began design of the museum in 1974, using funds from the sale of Historic Smithville.
+The site chosen was the former location of the Little Indian Day Camp; Fred Noyes purchased the 733 acre property in April 1978 for $250,000.
+The museum was designed by Paul Cope of the firm Cope, Lippincott & Slifer and built along the downward slope toward Lily Lake.
+Noyes invested approximately $4 million into constructing and endowing the facility.
-The Noyes Museum served as a cultural center within Atlantic County; in addition to its art collection, it also hosted concerts, educational classes, and events.
-It was known in the area for being in a somewhat unique place for an art museum, nestled within a secluded forested area and surrounded by wildlife.
-Ethel Noyes died in 1979, during the museum's construction, and Fred Noyes died in 1987, but the charitable foundation they built continued on.